“I’ve got to get out of these clothes-fast.” The front door slammed behind her as my sister Eliza began to scream.

 This had happened nearly every week since we’d moved into this rambling house in the restorative air of the Adirondacks.
 I’d kept the experiences to myself, but I was becoming alarmed, as the events were becoming more intense and more frequent.

-In the dim darkness that shroud the room, with my nerves taut and my body strained, I lay still until dawn, praying that it was only a dream and that things would returned to normal.
+In the dim darkness of the room, with my nerves taut and my body strained, I lay still until dawn, praying that experience was simply a dream and that things would returned to normal.

 They did, but not for long.